andrew/ultimate-awesome/README.md

 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [awesome-opensource-email](https://github.com/Mindbaz/awesome-opensource-email) - Awesome Opensource Email Resources.
 - [awesome-machine-learning](https://github.com/onmyway133/awesome-machine-learning) - 🎰 A curated list of machine learning resources, preferably CoreML.
-- [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - Up-to-date, community-driven list of Awesome European Tech projects! all focusing on privacy, sustainability, and innovation.
-The goal is to support European startups and projects (Compliance to GDPR, UK GDPR, Swiss FADP) helping to strengthen the European tech ecosystem.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [awesome-influxdb](https://github.com/mark-rushakoff/awesome-influxdb) - A curated list of awesome projects, libraries, tools, etc. related to InfluxDB.